 Understanding The GMAT

 Taking the GMAT is a natural step on your journey in getting an MBA Degree.
-The Graduate Management Admission Test is a standard test accepted by business schools around the world.
+The Graduate Management Admission Test is a standard test accepted by business degree schools around the world.

 Taking the GMAT basically involves applying the math and English skills acquired over your high school and college years.
 The test itself measures how well you can reason using these skills.
 Your GMAT score serves as a standard measurement tool business schools use to predict if you will be a successful student.